rsshilli/chimp/README.md

 ![Chimp by Xolv.io](./images/logo.png?raw=true)

-Whether you're writing UI Component tests, functional end-to-end tests, or user emulating performance tests, Chimp will help you do it, faster.
+Whether you're writing UI unit tests, functional end-to-end tests, or user-emulating performance tests, Chimp will help you do it, faster.

 Chimp allows you to:
 * Write web automation tasks such as crawling, scraping, submitting forms and taking screenshots